FilipLjubic/VoyagePal/README.md

+# VoyagePal - Your AI-Powered Travel Companion

+VoyagePal is a user-friendly, AI-powered mobile app that revolutionizes vacation planning by offering personalized itineraries, intriguing facts about desired destinations, and curated recommendations for activities, restaurants, and accommodations.

+Features and Challenges:

+1. AI-Powered Vacation Planner:
+Feature: VoyagePal leverages the power of ChatGPT to provide users with bespoke vacation itineraries tailored to their preferences, budget, and travel dates.
+Challenges:
+- Seamlessly integrating ChatGPT API into the app and ensuring accurate responses.
+- Regularly updating the app to accommodate changes to the AI engine and improve the quality of suggestions.

+2. Fun Facts:
+Feature: Our app delights users with fascinating facts about their chosen destinations while allowing users to report any inaccuracies.
+Challenges:
+- Curating a reliable and regularly updated database of engaging information for different destinations.
+- Establishing an effective system for users to report incorrect fun facts and ensuring timely updates.

+3. Personalized Recommendations:
+Feature: VoyagePal offers curated recommendations for restaurants, attractions, and accommodations based on user preferences and historical data, with options to save favorite places.
+Challenges:
+- Creating a recommendation system that accurately reflects user preferences.
+- Encouraging users to provide feedback on recommendations to refine the system continually.

+4. Interactive Map:
+Feature: Our user-friendly interactive map displays recommended locations and points of interest, empowering users to visualize and navigate their vacation plans with ease.
+Challenges:
+- Integrating the map feature with the AI-generated recommendations, ensuring accurate location data.
+- Designing a user-friendly map interface that facilitates vacation planning.

+5. In-app Messaging:
+Feature: VoyagePal's intuitive messaging interface enables users to communicate with ChatGPT, asking questions and receiving prompt, accurate responses to assist with their vacation planning.
+Challenges:
+- Developing an intuitive and user-friendly messaging interface.
+- Ensuring that the AI can understand and respond to a wide range of user queries effectively.

+VoyagePal is set to redefine the vacation planning experience with its AI-powered platform, offering personalized itineraries, engaging destination facts, and curated recommendations.
+By overcoming the challenges associated with these innovative features, we aim to create an unparalleled travel companion that caters to the diverse needs of modern travelers.

 # Create T3 App (extended)

 This is an extended version of the [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` that includes: